Christian Christensen (boxer): Professional career

 Christensen debuted as a professional boxer on 11 February 1949 in Copenhagen, matched against Said Boina.
 He came away with a victory on points after six rounds.
 In 1950 he won the Danish professional national championship in the welterweight division on 24 November, in a match against Martin Hansen.
 In 1952, he won the Danish championship in the middleweight division in a rematch against Martin Hansen.
 On 24 February 1954, in a match against the Swede Olle Bengtsson in Gothenburg for the Scandinavian middleweight Championship, Christensen was knocked out in the seventh round.
 In 1954 and 1955 he toured in the United States, where he fought eight matches, winning only three, including defeating former World title challenger Billy Graham, but losing the other five.

 But by 1961, Christensen was back in the game, challenging Duilio Loi of Italy for the European Championship in the welterweight division.
 Duilo Loi won on points over Christensen after 15 rounds.
 Undeterred, Christensen met Scotsman John "Cowboy" McCormack in K.B.
 Hallen in Copenhagen on 8 February 1962 for the European middleweight championship.
 Christensen was knocked down in the fourth round, but began to get up again.
 Before he could get to his feet and while the referee was still counting, McCormack struck Christensen down again, causing a general uproar, both inside and outside the ring.
 After the crowd quieted, Christensen was declared the winner on a disqualification.
 Christensen thus became the third Danish holder of the European championship, Knud Larsen and Jørgen Johansen having come before.
 Christensen lost the European middleweight championship in his next bout against the Hungarian 3-time Olympic gold medalist László Papp, who won on a technical knockout in the seventh round in Vienna on 16 May 1962.

-On 3 February 1963 Christensen was matched against the American Emile Griffith at the Forum in Copenhagen.
+On 3 February 1963, Christensen was matched against the American Emile Griffith at the Forum in Copenhagen.
 Griffith was at that time welterweight world champion and according to the Australian Boxing Federation was the world champion in the light-middleweight division as well.
 Although the match was announced as a world title fight in the light-middleweight division, only Australia recognized it as such, as Griffith was never generally recognized by any major boxing sanctioning organizations as a world Light-Middleweight champion.
 Griffith was clearly superior, and sent Christensen to the floor in the third round.
-Christensen took two more rounds before his cornermen throwing in the towelin round five.
+Christensen took two more rounds before his cornermen throwing in the towel in round five.

-During July 1964 at the Forum in Copenhagen, Christensen had a rematch against László Papp for the European Light-Middleweight Championship, but he was knocked out in the fourth round.
+During July 1964, at the Forum in Copenhagen, Christensen had a rematch against László Papp for the European Light-Middleweight Championship, but he was knocked out in the fourth round.
 In his last match as a professional at the age of 38, Christensen tried once again to regain a European Championship, this time as a Light-Middleweight, but he lost to Italy's Bruno Visintin.
 The fight was stopped after eleven rounds with Visintin gaining the victory on points.